Taireyune/keypoint-editor/README.md

 ## Save/load/export data
 ### Save and load works
 Unfinished work can be saved and reloaded.
-Pixel coordinates or real distances parallel to the camera plane can be exported for 2D analysis or further 3D triangulation with other camera views.
+Pixel coordinates and real distances (parallel to the camera plane with distoration corrections) can be exported for 2D analysis or further 3D triangulation with other camera views.

 ### export data